appalachian-college-association/springshare-oclc-search/readme.md

 The application exposes a search endpoint that accepts requests and returns formatted results from OCLC's Discovery API.
 See API_DOCUMENTATION.md for detailed endpoint specifications and example requests/responses.

 ## License
-Apache 2.0 - See LICENSE file
+MIT - See LICENSE file